In moments of panic, we often assume the worst will happen.

-While there are many excellent and valuable mindfulness meditations and exercises, try out the following two; they are particularly relevant for those confronting challenges:
+While there are many excellent and valuable mindfulness meditations and exercises, try out the following two:

-- The Wheel of Awareness is an engaging tool for helping clients increase their awareness of themselves and their place in the world.
-Ask clients to try out the script and use the Wheel of Awareness to experience connection with themselves and their environment through their senses, body, and mind.
+- The Right Here, Right Now worksheet is an engaging tool for helping clients increase their awareness of themselves in the current moment.
+Ask clients to test the script and experience connection with themselves and their environment through their senses, body, and mind.

 3 Helpful Ways to Identify Catastrophizing